bradendubois/Interactive-Amiibo-Stand/README.md

 - [wavehc](https://code.google.com/archive/p/wavehc/)
 - [NFC](https://github.com/adafruit/Adafruit_NFCShield_I2C)

-The NFC library appears to be deprecated; I haven't touched my Arduino setup in years until now, and *possibly* can update the code to use the newer library it recommends.

 ## Tradeoffs

 The advantage of this re-write is that once this code is flashed to an Arduino, it should *never need an update* to support future Amiibo's when they are released.
 This is done through imposing an arbitrary naming scheme on the audio clips that the user wants to play on particular Amiibo.
+As a result, the code size decreases from ~1500 lines to just under 200.

 ## Formatting Audio Data